stephmunez/stephmunez/README.md

 ## 🚀 About Me

-Hello, I’m Stephen Muñez and I enjoy creating things that live on the web.
+Hello, I’m Stephen Muñez.
+I help companies and teams bring ideas to life on the web.

+Whether you need a high-performance marketing site or a scalable web app, I take a ’technology-agnostic’ approach, choosing the tools that best fit your needs, not just my preferences.
+While React with MERN or Next.js is often my go-to, I stay focused on mastering fundamentals and remaining adaptable across tech stacks.

-I’ve had the privilege of working at a [Web3 start-up](https://unit.network/), at a couple of creative digital agencies: ([Code and Theory](https://www.codeandtheory.com) and [Make Technology](https://www.make.technology)) and currently at [SOCi, Inc.](https://meetsoci.com), a marketing platform for multi-location brands.
+I’ve helped a [Web3 platform](https://unit.network/), creative digital agencies like ([Code and Theory](https://www.codeandtheory.com) and [Make Technology](https://www.make.technology)), and [one of the top multi-location marketing platform in the U.S.](https://meetsoci.com) deliver digital experiences that connect with audiences and drive results.

-Throughout my career, I’ve embraced a _’technology-agnostic’_ approach to development—a mindset I learned from my seniors.
-I focus on mastering the fundamentals while staying adaptable across different tech stacks.
+I’m committed to staying ahead of the curve, learning a new technology or framework every quarter.
+This helps me bring the latest innovations in web development without compromising stability or maintainability.

 ## 🛠️ Technologies & Tools

-I have a deep passion for web technologies and have made it a goal to learn a new technology or framework each quarter over the past few years.
-This commitment helps me stay at the forefront of web development innovation.

 Here are some of the technologies I’ve been working with recently: